Vandalizing someone’s property is a criminal offense in Virginia.

 On the other hand, Virginia is one of several states that allows a plea of guilty or no contest in a criminal or traffic case as evidence in a civil case.

-In practice, this means that a person who pled guilty or no contest to criminal vandalism and then sued in civil court will likely have such evidence entered against them which could support a finding that the person is liable for damages.
+In practice, this means that a person who pled guilty or no contest to criminal vandalism, and was then sued in civil court, will likely have such evidence entered against them which could support a finding that the person is liable for damages.

 Penalties for Criminal Vandalism in Virginia

-The penalties for criminal vandalism are largely up to the specific judge in your case, and depend heavily on the specific circumstances outlined above.
+The penalties for criminal vandalism are largely up to the judge in your case, and depend heavily on the circumstances outlined above.